HawkiesZA/vermeulenphotography/src/data/portfolios/2019-11-23 Nokupiwa and Kwanele/index.md

     [./bubbles-1.jpg],
     [./couple-1.jpg, ./couple-2.jpg],
   ]
-order: 1
+order: 2
 ---

-This wedding in Kloof was a breathtaking affair.
+This wedding in Newcastle was a breathtaking affair.
 The stunning venue and lovely botanic gardens provided a picturesque backdrop.